Christopher Wormeley: Planter

 Wormeley acquired 1,420 acres on the York River, including the east side of what became known as Wormeley Creek and established a plantation.
 At least two of the people for whose immigration he paid and thus acquired the right to patent land were enslaved Africans.
 Wormeley or his son hosted several prominent royalist exiles at his plantation in 1650 (including Sir Thomas Lunsford, Sir Henry Chicheley, Sir Philip Honywood and Col. Manwaring Hammond).

 Personal life

-Wormeley married Mary Adams in England, who bore at least two children who survived him, as well as accompanied him to the Virginia colony and remarried after his death.
-Their son, Christopher Wormeley Jr. (d.
-1701) inherited land from their father and developed at least one plantation further upstream on the York River in what had become Lancaster and later Middlesex County.
-The younger Wormeley also served on the Governor's Council (after Bacon's Rebellion) and proved unpopular.
-This man's daughter Elizabeth successively married colonial secretary Richard Kemp, councillor Thomas Lunsford and Major General Robert Smith.
+Wormeley married Mary (last name unknown) in England, who bore at least one child who survived him, as well as accompanied him to the Virginia colony and remarried after his death.
+His daughter Elizabeth successively married colonial secretary Richard Kemp, councillor Thomas Lunsford and Major General Robert Smith.